kevbot-git/github-profile-search/README.md

 -   [x] User should get an alert if the username is not valid

 ## Bonus features

 -  [ ] User can toggle dark/light mode
 -  [ ] Selected mode should persist when user comes back to the app again

+## What I would improve next

+- [ ] Show user results on a separate page so that the url stored the username query
+- [ ] Find out how to toggle dark/light while first respecting the browser's prefers-color-theme
+- [ ] Use an i18n pattern to keep concern of copy separate
+- [ ] Indicate loading state
+- [ ] Find a way to remove flicker when using persisted theme